confluentinc/ksql/docs/syntax-reference.rst

 - :ref:`drop-stream` and :ref:`drop-table`
 - SET statement

-It cannot show output for statements, such as:
+It does not support statements such as:

 - SHOW TOPICS and SHOW STREAMS etc
 - TERMINATE